 Researchers concluded that DBT-SUD has shown promise in treating drug disorders among women with borderline personality disorder, and it may be helpful in treating other drug-using populations.

-Before engaging in dialectical behavior therapy, a health care professional generally explains the process of this treatment approach.
+Before engaging in dialectical behavior therapy, a health care professional generally explains the process of this substance abuse treatment approach.
 The therapist and client collaborate to develop realistic goals to be achieved during each of the four stages of therapy.

 During stage one of DBT, individuals strive to gain control over their reckless behaviors, which could include heavy drinking or drug abuse.
 Those entering this level of therapy often have a history of self-harming, suicidal thoughts or mental illness.